 The thinking behind this stance is totally backward.
 You do not get into a state of grace to become “eligible” to receive the Eucharist.
 There is nothing we could possibly do to warrant receiving God’s grace.
 Any works we perform are to the Lord as a filthy rag.
 We absolutely can never earn God’s mercy or grace.
 You receive the Eucharist to receive God’s grace and to be restored and healed because of it.
 It was because of the weakness of Peter, Thomas and Judas that they were invited to the Last Supper as in fact was the case for all of the Apostles and ultimately all of us.

-To truly engage in Kingdom Living is to make sure that people understand that Jesus’ welcome extends as far as do His arms upon the Cross.
+To truly engage in Kingdom Living is to make sure that people understand that Jesus’ welcome extends farther than do His arms upon the Cross.
 It is incumbent upon us to then gently remind our brethren who close off communion to a select few that it is not their table that they set; it is the Lord’s table set for us by the blood of the lamb.

 Praise Be to God